MJoergen/nexys4ddr/dyoc/ep7_-_Control_Logic/README.md

 ## Control Logic
-Since the control signals are functions of the Instruction Register and of the Instruction Cycle Counter, it makes sense to implement them in a lookup-table, essentially a ROM.
+Since the control signals are functions of the Instruction Register and of the Instruction Cycle Counter, it makes sense to implement the generation of the control signals as a lookup-table, essentially a ROM.

-Since an instruction never takes more than eight clock cycles, we will combine the 8-bit instruction register with the 3-bit instruction cycle counter to generate an 11-bit address in a ROM.
-The data read from this ROM will then contain all the control signals for the CPU.
+Since an instruction never takes more than eight clock cycles, the instruction cycle counter can fit in three bits.
+By combining the 8-bit instruction register with the 3-bit instruction cycle counter we can generate an 11-bit address into the lookup table.
+The data read from this lookup table will then contain all the control signals for the CPU.
 This lookup happens in line 2668.

 Line 2667 is necessary, because during the first clock cycle of the